ABCPPH on MLB Season Start for Bookies

 2022 MLB Season: Striking Fear?

 There’s a new, collective bargaining agreement in town, and Commissioner Rob Manfred called it in a couple of weeks ago.
-With new rules, a new schedule, and a start date of April 8th, the MLB season start is well underway and instilling fear in the hearts of all red-blooded sportsbook agents.
+With new rules, a new schedule, and a start date of April 8th, the MLB season start for bookies is well underway and instilling fear in the hearts of all red-blooded sportsbook agents.

 Wait, what?
 Fear?

 For all the love of its fanbase, and despite being one of the most wholesome family sports, with the beauty of the almost scalpel-like precision in pitches and catches, what with the hot dogs and the popcorn and the many-sided attractiveness of the game, there is one catch to this remarkable sport: it ironically instills fear in the hearts of sportsbook agencies and pay per head providers because it will make them lose money.

 Yes, you read that right.
 The arrival of the regular season gets software agents down every time because its arrival DOES NOT bring a big profit for Pay Per Head providers as you would imagine; instead, baseball comes with a drop in profits, and possible losses of the money made off of the NFL, the March Madness, and the NCAAF activities, which have always been peak money-making events.
 Did we not mention this also stings sportsbook owners as well?
 Yes, this also affects bookies and the reason is very simple yet daunting: professional baseball is a game that is not easy to manage: the mostly one-sided action can abate any profit and lower the winnings, so they will not be up to par with what was expected.
 In other words, the format is not set up to bring any money in.